ubports/docs.ubports.com/userguide/dailyuse/waydroid.rst

 Troubleshooting
 ---------------

-- When you want to install an APK, but get the error ``Invalid APK file`` that error could also mean "file not found"
+- When you are installing an APK, but run into the following error ``Invalid APK file``, this could simply mean that it could not find the apk file.
+  Try the following steps to double check:

   - Check that you typed the filename correctly.
   - If the APK does not reside in the folder you are in when you run adb, you have to specify the full path, e.g. ``/home/phablet/Downloads/my-app.apk`` instead of just ``my-app.apk``